Nonprofit Fellows Program

 The program emphasizes:

 - Personal attention from faculty.
-Enjoy small sized classes taught by leaders in the local nonprofit community.
+Enjoy small sized classes taught by leaders in the academic and local nonprofit community.

 - Experiential learning.
 Students have a significant internship experience with a local nonprofit organization.
 Full-day field trips will take students to nonprofit organizations in Northern Virginia and Washington DC.